-Hospice is a special concept of care, focused on providing comfort, relieving pain, and offering support for persons with life-limiting health conditions and their families.
+Hospice is specialized, patient-centered care, focused on providing comfort, relieving pain, and offering support for individuals life-limiting health conditions and their families.
 Hospice provides pain and symptom relief, as well as emotional and spiritual support, typically in the last six months of life.

 Hospice care occurs wherever a person calls home.
 Hospice is not a “place”; patients receive hospice care at home, and home is broadly defined.
 Home may be a person’s residence, a nursing home or an assisted living facility, or a residential hospice.

-Hospice services are available on-call 24 hours a day, 7 days a week.
+RMH Staff members are on-call 24 hours a day, 7 days a week.
 In addition to regular visits from the hospice team, families can reach hospice professionals any time with questions and concerns, and a hospice team member is available for medical and other crises.

 Many families who have been served by hospice wish that they had taken advantage of hospice services sooner.
 Although hospice coverage is intended for patients with six months or less to live, the majority of patients spend far less than six months under hospice care, which makes it difficult to take full advantage of hospice’s ability to make a patient’s last days more peaceful and comfortable.